-- Update their information, if they are frequent passenger of the airline
+- Update your information, if you are a frequent flyer of the airline

 - Find information regarding return flights

-- Tap the touch screen lightly and push button on the screen
+- Tap the touch screen lightly and push the button on the screen

-- Search for the barcode (flight information code or ticket number or frequent) flyer information/number.
-This is for identification purposes.
-Passengers can also use their credit cards but no charges are involved
+- Search for the barcode (flight information code or ticket number).
+This is mandatory for identification purposes.

-- Once found, the passenger's name and itinerary will come up
+- Once found, the passenger's name o the screen and itinerary will come up

-- Select the name or name of the passenger or passengers check in using the computer keyboard feature on the screen
+- Select your name or name of the other passengers to check-in using the computer keyboard feature on the screen

 - Make any desired changes in the itinerary